Popular sculptor Yenny Cocq speaks to Artfinder about creating “her little people” and the challenges of becoming a full-time artist.

 I get asked why I chose to be an artist all the time.
 You are born an artist, it is not a choice.
 I’ve been an artist for as long as I can remember, my identity as an artist is pretty firm and deeply rooted.
 I’m not saying I never had any doubt, or fear.
 This is something I had to overcome, I had to tackle family and societal objections, and reject all of the good intended advice ‘to seek a more acceptable profession.’
 Fully owning my identity and committing to myself was the hardest struggle.

-My grandmother, who is 101 years old, never doubted that I was an artist.
+My grandmother, lived to be 105 years old, never doubted that I was an artist.
 She always knew, and because of her I had the courage to be an artist.”

 I graduated from the University of Hamburg, Germany with a degree in business and then went on to graduate with an MBA from a fine art college, now called the Santa Fe University of Art and Design.
 Ironically, I took more art classes there than business classes.